The shop opens at 1pm. Winter hours are 1-6pm Thurs.-Mon. Featured photo by Ken Gagne.

 Today is April Fool’s Day.
 There are a lot of suggestions as to how this holiday came about, and I *still* don’t know what fish have to do with it, but it’s a fun one all the same, as long as the pranks stay harmless.
 I’m looking forward to what NPR puts in their “news” today!
 I still like the Scottish version, Hunt-the-Gowk. http://en.wikipedia.org/wiki/April_Fools%27_Day

-Winter hours are 1-6pm Thurs.-Mon.
+Spring hours are 1-6pm Thurs.-Mon., although we’re often here later as the days get longer.
 Need something off hours?
-Give us a call at 541-563-7154 or Facebook message or email at email@example.com If we’re supposed to be closed, but it looks like we’re there, try the door.
+Give us a call at 541-563-7154 or Facebook message or email at firstname.lastname@example.org If we’re supposed to be closed, but it looks like we’re there, try the door.
 If it’s open, the shop’s open!
 In case of bad weather, check here at the blog for updates, on our Facebook as Ancient Light, or call the shop.